Schoolhouse Pendants Grace Kitchen of Idyllic Hawaiian Retreat

 “We tried to make it look like it had been there for 70 years,” Karen says.
 “Our favorite compliment is when someone asks about the ‘restoration.'”
 The couple was inspired by old advertisements, old Hawaiian plantation homes and surprisingly, old movies.

 “My husband and I are always pausing a movie to point out a trim detail, a light fixture, a kitchen cabinet,” Karen relates.
 “We are pathetic.”
-In the kitchen, Karen chose our Elementary Schoolhouse Cord Hung Pendant with a painted band of Jadite which blends perfectly with the sea glass palette in the room.
+In the kitchen, Karen chose our Primary Schoolhouse Stem Mount Pendant Light with a painted band of Jadite which blends perfectly with the sea glass palette in the room.
 Two large fixtures with a single painted band hang over the bar and cooktop area, while two smaller globes with a triple painted band of Jadite are positioned by the windows and sink.

 “As I get older, I appreciate things that have been around a long time, and these lights have that feeling,” Karen notes.
 “Guests are always saying things like, ‘my grandparents had that same light in their kitchen!’
 And that’s what I want — for guests to feel a connection somehow, like they belong.”